-Upon arrival, you will be greeted by a receptionist and your pet will be evaluated by one of our triage technicians to determine if it is in stable condition or should be seen immediately by a veterinarian.
+Upon arrival, you will be greeted by a receptionist and your pet will be evaluated by one of our triage technicians to determine if they are in stable condition or should be seen immediately by a veterinarian.

 We have staff members who can assist you with bringing your pet into the hospital if necessary.

 - If we are concerned that your pet may be unstable, we will bring them into our treatment area to be examined by a doctor.
 A brief form containing your pet’s health information and which treatments or diagnostics you consent to must be filled out prior to speaking with a doctor.

-One of our veterinarians will perform a full physical exam of your pet, spending time with you to understand the conditions that led you to our emergency facility.
+One of our veterinarians will perform a full physical exam of your pet, and will speak with you to understand the conditions that led you to our emergency facility.
 A medical plan consisting of diagnostics and treatment options will be provided, including an estimate of cost.
 Please note that visits taking place between the hours of 12am - 7am will be done curbside and all communication will take place over the phone.

-Many pets are treated and able to return home the same day to continue care with their primary care veterinarian.
+Many pets are treated and able to return home the same day to continue care with their primary care veterinarian or at home.
 Our 24-hour on-site pharmacy is available at your convenience for any prescription needs.

 Some patients need to be hospitalized for ongoing diagnostics, monitoring, and care.
 You will be able to speak with a doctor and other support staff daily for updates on your pet while they stay with us.
-Depending on your pet's condition, you may be able to have them transferred to your primary care veterinarian for continued care once they are open.
+Depending on your pet's condition, you may be able to have them transferred to your primary care veterinarian for continued care once they are available.

 Progress and medical records

-Our medical notes, lab test results, and diagnostic imaging reports are available to your veterinarian through an online portal system.
-Your veterinarian will be notified within a few hours of your pet being admitted to our hospital.
+Our medical notes, lab test results, and diagnostic imaging reports are available to your primary care veterinarian through an online portal system.
+Your primary care veterinarian will be notified within a few hours of your pet being admitted to our hospital.
 Our doctors regularly call to discuss your pet's care with your primary care veterinarian throughout their time here.

 Working with your primary care veterinarian